pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Includes job scheduling as a service, application lifecycle management, budget, quotas, users and limites.
   - There is no cluster or job scheduler software to install, manage, or scale.
 Instead, you use Batch APIs and tools, command-line scripts, or the Azure portal to configure, manage, and monitor your jobs.
   - Batch works well with intrinsically parallel (also known as "embarrassingly parallel") workloads.
+  - Uses a JSON for deployment, not ARM templates
 - Azure Batch AI:
   - Parallel exeucution of Deep Learning- and AI-models using GPU's.
   - Uses frameworks like CNTK, TensorFlow, Chainer, etc.